Platform Standards

 Grammarly for Academic Writing

 The grammar and style checker we recommend to every research student.
-Catches passive voice overuse, citation errors, and academic writing weaknesses before your committee does.
+It catches passive voice overuse, citation inconsistencies, and academic writing weaknesses before your committee does.

 Try Grammarly Free

-* Affiliate link — we earn a small commission at no extra cost to you.
+Affiliate link.
+We earn a small commission at no cost to you.

 Free Guide